You can now easily make soft, fluffy idlis and thin, crispy dosas using homemade idli dosa batter, made in an instant pot!

 A dosa is similar to a crepe or a pancake and can vary in thickness.
 I prefer to make thin, crispy dosas using the recipe I’ve listed below.

-You’ll see below that when I make dosa, I like to add a few extra ingredients to the batter.
-I add some besan/chickpea flour to make it a bit more crispy and a bit of sugar which gives the dosa a bit more of a brown color.
+You’ll see below that I like to add a few extra ingredients to the batter when I make dosa.
+I add some besan to make it a bit more crispy and a bit of sugar, which gives the dosa a bit more of a brown color.

 You can stuff the dosas with spiced potatoes to make masala dosas!
-I made masala dosas for a girls lunch not too long ago and it was really fun!
-I served the masala dosas with sambar, coconut chutney and avial.
-I really need to share my instant pot aloo masala recipe with you guys soon.
-I just need to test it once more to get it just right!
-I tell you – there isn’t enough time in the day to recipe test, write these posts AND do laundry.
-At least, that’s what I tell my family when they run out of socks to wear 😉
+I made masala dosas for a girls’ lunch not too long ago, and it was really fun!
+I served the masala dosas with sambar, coconut chutney, and avial.
+I really hope to share my instant pot aloo masala recipe with you guys soon.
+It’s so close to being perfect!
+I tell you – there isn’t enough time in the day to recipe test, write these posts, AND do laundry.
+At least, that’s what I tell my family when they run out of socks to wear. 😉

 You can also make Uttapam with this batter!

 There is so much you can do with this dosa idli batter!

 Sometimes spreading out the batter so that it’s thin enough to make dosas can be tricky.
 If you find yourself having trouble spreading out the batter to make thin dosas or feel like trying something new, then make something called uttapam!
 Uttapam is basically just a thicker dosa with toppings cooked into it (think: thick dosa pancake).

 To make uttapam, follow my instructions for making dosa but instead of oil, sprinkle the flatbread with chopped onions, tomatoes, and green chilies before you flip it over to cook the other side!